-Goal 1 - Yellow
+Goal 1 - Yellow/Red

 This was a very mixed year for this goal.
-The students in Dr. Watson's PY 151 class did exceptionally well on the FCI, and a gain of 52% is remarkable.
-On the other hand, the senior class did quite poorly on the MFT, with average percentiles of 1, 20, and 10 in the three categories.
-Note: This was a particularly weak senior class, and their scores across the board were disappointing in virtually every category, so we do not look at this as indicative of a significant problem with the program.
+The students in Dr. Martell's PY 151 class did moderately well on the FCI, and the gain of ~32% placed this assessment in the yellow category.
+On the other hand, the senior class did quite poorly on the MFT, with percentiles of 5, 1, and 19 in the three categories.
+Note: This assessment only includes data from one student.
+The data from junior and sophomore students indicates hope for improvement in the future.

-Goal 2 - Green
+Goal 2 - No data